plexoos/cnipol/README.md

 dependence we developed `masym`, a program that runs on a set of measurements analyzed with `asym`.
 The output ROOT files produced by `asym` are used as input to `masym`.
-Executing the following command will create a `<meas_list>` directory in $CNIPOL_RESULTS_DIR with a ROOT file containing summary histograms:
+Executing the following command will create a `<meas_list>` directory in `$CNIPOL_RESULTS_DIR` with a ROOT file containing summary histograms:

     masym -m <meas_list>

-Here <meas_list> is a plain text file with a list of measurements to process.
+Here `<meas_list>` is a plain text file with a list of measurements to process.
-This file is assumed to exist in $CNIPOL_RESULTS_DIR/runXX/lists/ and to have one `<meas_id>` per line.
+This file is assumed to exist in `$CNIPOL_RESULTS_DIR/runXX/lists/` and to have one `<meas_id>` per line.

-Optionally, the analyzer can provide a plain text file
-$CNIPOL_RESULTS_DIR/runXX/hjet_pol with H-Jet polarization values, and one file
-$CNIPOL_RESULTS_DIR/runXX/cdev_info/cdev_NNNNN per fill NNNNN containing intensity and other beam parameters.
+Optionally, the analyzer can provide a plain text file `$CNIPOL_RESULTS_DIR/runXX/hjet_pol` with H-Jet polarization values, and one file `$CNIPOL_RESULTS_DIR/runXX/cdev_info/cdev_NNNNN` per fill `NNNNN` containing intensity and other beam parameters from the CDEV services.
 Information from these text files will be used by `masym` in the summary plots.
-Information from CDEV can be extracted using the following script on the acnlin CAD cluster:
+Information from CDEV can be extracted using the following script on any machine in the acnlin CAD cluster:

     $CNIPOL_DIR/script/get_fill_info.sh <NNNNN>

-where <NNNNN> must be replaced with an actual fill number.
+where `<NNNNN>` must be replaced with an actual fill number.

 Similarly to `masym` we provide a program to study time dependences in a set of alpha-calibration measurements.
 This program is called `malpha` and can be